n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 Create a simple workflow with some example input data to try out the Merge node.

-### Set up sample data using the Function nodes
+### Set up sample data using the Code nodes

-1. Add a Function node to the canvas and connect it to the Start node.
+1. Add a Code node to the canvas and connect it to the Start node.
 2. Paste the following JavaScript code snippet in the **JavaScript Code** field:
 ```js
 return [